GeodAIsics/TractLearn-WholeBrain/README.md

 Output: In the folder working_directory/transformed_template, all transformed FOD maps.
 In the folder working_directory/warp_template, all the warp files.

-## Step 2: Track files registration in the common template space
+## Step 2: Track files registration in the template space

 At this step, you need the inverse of the transformation previously required for images, so as to apply on track files (tck) for registration in the same space.
 The following python script will automatically invert all transformations using warpconvert and warpinvert (MRtrix commands).